-During the third quarter of 2012, the Company determined that based on its business activities, it is classified as a telecommunications service provider for regulatory purposes and it should make direct contributions to the federal Universal Service Fund and related funds ("USF") based on revenues it receives from the resale of interstate and international telecommunications services.
+During the third quarter of 2012, the Company determined that based on its business activities, it is classified as a telecommunications service provider for regulatory purposes and it should make direct contributions to the federal USF and related funds based on revenues it receives from the resale of interstate and international telecommunications services.
 Previously, the Company had believed that the telecommunications services were an integral part of an information service that the Company provides via its software and had instead made indirect USF contributions via payments to its wholesale telecommunications service providers.
-In order to comply with the obligation to make direct contributions, the Company has made a voluntary self-disclosure to the Federal Communications Commission ("FCC") Enforcement Bureau and has registered with the USAC, which is charged by the FCC with administering the USF.
+In order to comply with the obligation to make direct contributions, the Company made a voluntary self-disclosure to the FCC Enforcement Bureau and has registered with the USAC, which is charged by the FCC with administering the USF.
 The Company has filed exemption certificates with its wholesale telecommunications service providers in order to eliminate its obligation to reimburse such wholesale telecommunications service providers for their USF contributions calculated on services sold to the Company.

 The Company's registration with USAC subjects it to assessments for unpaid USF contributions, as well as interest thereon and civil penalties, due to its late registration and past failure to recognize its obligation as a USF contributor and as an international carrier.
 The Company will be required to pay assessments for periods prior to the Company's registration.
+As of December 31, 2012, the total past due USF contribution being imposed by USAC and accrued by the Company for the period from 2003 through 2012 was \$8.1 million, of which \$4.7 million was undisputed and \$3.4 million, including \$0.8 million that pertains to 2003 through 2007, was disputed.
 While the Company is in administrative proceedings before the FCC to limit such back assessments to the period 2008 through 2012, it is possible that it will be required to pay back assessments for the period from 2003 through 2007.
-The Company will also face a regulatory and contractual challenge in seeking recovery or credit for its USF reimbursement payments previously made to its wholesale telecommunications service providers of up to \$3.1 million as of March 31, 2015 and December 31, 2014.
 In 2013, the Company began remitting required contributions on a prospective basis directly to USAC.

-In July 2013, the Company and USAC agreed to a financing arrangement for the undisputed portion of the unpaid USF contributions and related interest for the periods 2008 through 2012 whereby the Company issued to USAC a promissory note payable in the amount of \$4.1 million.
-The repayment terms of the promissory note payable are disclosed in Note 6.
-As of March 31, 2015, the balance of the promissory note payable was \$2.4 million and is included in the notes payable amounts on the condensed consolidated balance sheets.
-In addition to the promissory note payable, the Company had an accrued liability for the unpaid USF contributions and related interest and penalties of \$5.5 million and \$5.2 million included in accrued federal fees on the condensed consolidated balance sheets as of March 31, 2015 and December 31, 2014, respectively, of which \$0.8 million pertains to periods prior to 2008.
-For each of the three months ended March 31, 2015 and 2014, the Company recorded interest and penalty expenses of \$0.1 million as a charge to general and administrative expense, which were related to its unpaid USF obligations for the periods prior to 2013.
+In July 2013, the Company and USAC agreed to a financing arrangement for \$4.1 million of the undisputed \$4.7 million of the unpaid USF contributions whereby the Company issued to USAC a promissory note payable in the principal amount of the \$4.1 million and paid off the remaining undisputed \$0.6 million.
+The repayment terms of the promissory note payable are disclosed in Note 5.
+As of June 30, 2015 and December 31, 2014, the principal balance of the promissory note payable was \$2.1 million and \$2.6 million, respectively, and is included in the notes payable amounts on the condensed consolidated balance sheets.
+In addition to the promissory note payable, as of June 30, 2015 and December 31, 2014, the Company had an accrued liability for the disputed portion of the unpaid USF contributions and estimated interest and penalties of \$4.4 million and \$4.2 million, respectively, included in accrued federal fees on the condensed consolidated balance sheets.
+For the three and six months ended June 30,

+2015, the Company recorded interest and penalty expenses of \$0.1 million and \$0.2 million, respectively, as a charge to general and administrative expense, which were related to its disputed unpaid USF obligations.